 If you are unsure about your code and are anxious not to end the tax year under or overpaid, then you should have it checked.
-Please talk to us about getting your tax code right.
+HMRC may update an individual's tax code during the tax year to reflect changes to benefits and to collect tax underpayments.
+Please talk to us about getting your tax code checked.